-Susan explains that the company has 15 fax machines spread throughout the various offices: 3 at head office in Calgary, 2 at Macro Engineering Inc in Toronto, and 10 at branch offices across Canada.
+Susan explains that the company has 15 telephones spread throughout the various offices: 3 at head office in Calgary, 2 at Macro Engineering Inc in Toronto, and 10 at branch offices across Canada.
 The machines vary in age from six to nine years old, and in their capabilities.
-The management committee has decided to buy 15 identical fax machines with new technology incorporated into them, and simultaneously take advantage of a bulk purchase discount price.
+The management committee has decided to buy 15 identical digital telephone systems with new technology incorporated into them, and simultaneously take advantage of a bulk purchase discount price.

-"I want you to research what's new and to provide me with a report I can take back to the committee," Susan says, and then she lists eight questions articulated by members of the management committee, which she feels need to be addressed in your report:
+"I want you to research what's new and to provide me with a report I can take back to the committee," Susan says, and then she lists questions articulated by members of the management committee, which she feels need to be addressed in your report:

-- 1. Will the growing impact of the internet and electronic mail reduce the need for fax machines, or even replace them? - 2.
-Similarly, if our office computers are equipped with fax modems, do we really need a fax machine?
-If so, under what circumstances? - 3.
-What special features should the new fax machines have? - 4.
-Would it be better to purchase multi-purpose fax machines (i.e. that have high-speed copying capability, telephone message recorder, email capability, etc) rather than just simple fax machines? - 5.
-What about compatibility with other organizations who have older systems?
-Is that likely to become a problem? - 6.
-What about faxes coming from our European clients?
-They print letters and reports on size A4 paper, which is about one-third of an inch longer than our 81⁄2 x 11 inch paper and create a problem by printing a second sheet with only one line on it.. - 7.
-Will there be a trade-in or second-hand sale value for our existing fax machines? - 8.
-Must we have a separate, "dedicated" telephone line for each fax machine, or can the line be used for regular calls as well?
+- 1. Will the growing use of the internet and cell phones reduce the need for office phones, or even replace them? - 2.
+What special features should the new digital telephones have? - 3.
+Would it be better to purchase VOIP (voice over internet protocol) rather than just simple telephones? - 4.
+What happens if we lose our internet connection?
+Is that likely to become a problem? - 5.
+What about calls coming from non-digital lines?
+Are there compatibility issues we need to be aware of? - 6.
+Will there be a trade-in or second-hand sale value for our telephone systems? - 7.
+Must we have a separate, "dedicated" telephone line for the remaining fax machines, or can the digital line be used to receive faxes as well?